beatsageo/Top_n/README.md

 pip install -r .\requirements.txt deactivate
 ~~~
-The resultant venv folder will take up about 4.2 GiB? of space.
+The resultant venv folder will take up about 4.2 GiB of space.

 Download the other models - improved_master_model_dataset_Spectrogram_Balanced_v3.keras and sec_to_last.keras from TBD and place them in UI\models alongside final_model.keras.
 Open run_all_models.py and change the strings of model_paths to be the paths to your models, it is currently set up for use on Linux/MacOS, not Windows.